 Do you have a solid evacuation plan?

-Fire Block Plans will work with you to design emergency diagrams that accurately represent your building and meet regulatory requirements for your site, while maximising safety across your premises.
+Fire Block Plans will work with you to design an emergency evacuation plan that fits your business – ensuring compliance with all relevant Australian Standards and maximising safety.
 For more information, contact us today.